danzin/CryptoPriceScraper/README.md

   Maintains price history in `scraped_data/prices.txt`
 -  **Customizable Assets:** Accepts a comma-separated list of coins via command-line arguments.

+## FAQ ❓
+ - **Why not just use the official API?**
+    The free official API has a rate limit of 30 per minute which was not enough at the time of creating the project

 ## Prerequisites

 - Node.js (v22 or later is recommended)